asterios-technologies/eosd/readme.md

 ### Option 2: Download the eOSD featuregit

-- download the eOSD feature
+- download the eOSD feature from the releases in github
   - no need to unzip it

 ## How To use it